La Familia (professional wrestling): Edge and Vickie's engagement

-At WrestleMania XXIV, both Edge and Chavo lost their championships to The Undertaker and Kane respectively, with Edge tapping out to Undertaker's new gogoplata submission move (which would eventually be called Hell's Gate) and Chavo making a WrestleMania record by losing in nine seconds.
+At WrestleMania XXIV on March 30, both Edge and Chavo lost their championships to The Undertaker and Kane respectively, with Edge tapping out to Undertaker's new gogoplata submission move (which would eventually be called Hell's Gate) and Chavo making a WrestleMania record by losing in nine seconds.
 While signing a contract for his rematch, Chavo introduced Bam Neely, given a history as a border guard turned body guard, as his new enforcer and member of La Familia.
-Despite this help and Vickie's power, both Edge and Chavo failed to win back their titles at Backlash, with Edge being stretchered out after again submitting to the eventual Hell's Gate.
-On the May 2 episode of SmackDown, Vickie announced that The Undertaker's chokehold was an illegal move and banned Undertaker from using it, slapping him and saying "Hell hath no fury over a woman scorned!", stripping The Undertaker of the World Heavyweight Championship.
+Despite this help and Vickie's power, both Edge and Chavo failed to win back their titles at Backlash on April 27, with Edge being stretchered out after again submitting to the eventual Hell's Gate.
+On the May 2 episode of SmackDown, Vickie announced that The Undertaker's chokehold was an illegal move and banned The Undertaker from using it, slapping him and saying "Hell hath no fury over a woman scorned!", stripping The Undertaker of the World Heavyweight Championship.
 Later that month, on the May 16 episode of SmackDown, Vickie was forced by the WWE Board of Directors to compete against The Undertaker in what she subsequently made a six-on-one handicap match featuring all of La Familia.
 However, Chavo and Neely left before the match began, feeling used by the group, though they were brought on side the next week.
-At Judgment Day, The Undertaker defeated Edge, but instantly after the match Vickie announced that the title would remain vacant as The Undertaker won by countout, under which a championship would not normally change hands.
-The next month at One Night Stand, a rematch for the vacant championship was given two stipulations: firstly it was a Tables, Ladders, and Chairs match, Edge's specialty; and secondly, if Undertaker lost, he would be banished from WWE.
-After interference from La Familia, Edge reclaimed the World Heavyweight Championship after pushing Undertaker off a ladder and through four tables, forcing his storyline exile from WWE television.
+At Judgment Day on May 18, The Undertaker defeated Edge by countout, but instantly after the match Vickie announced that the title would remain vacant as The Undertaker won by countout, under which a championship would not normally change hands.
+The next month at One Night Stand on June 1, a rematch for the vacant championship was given two stipulations: firstly it was a Tables, Ladders, and Chairs match, Edge's specialty; and secondly, if The Undertaker lost, he would be banished from WWE.
+After interference from La Familia, Edge reclaimed the World Heavyweight Championship after pushing The Undertaker off a ladder and through four tables, forcing his storyline exile from WWE television.
 Following this, Batista set his sights on Edge and avoided being banished himself by beating The Great Khali to earn a title match.
-With Chavo as referee, Edge retained the championship at Night of Champions, but the next night on Raw, Batista attacked Edge while he was making a speech and afterwards CM Punk used his Money in the Bank contract to make an instant championship match and win the belt.
+With Chavo as referee, Edge retained the championship at Night of Champions on June 29, but the next night on Raw, Batista attacked Edge while he was making a speech and afterwards CM Punk used his Money in the Bank contract to make an instant championship match and win the belt.